SailBoatStuff Home Page LED Lighting Facts Home Page

 Will LEDs evolve?

 Yes they will.
 LEDs are rated in luminous and radiant intensity, measured and best described in millicandellas [MCD].
 In 1998 Nichia released a 2,200MCD, in 2002 output jumped to 5,400MCD; then in 2004, 6,400 and 9,400MCD units were released.
-Now in 2005, an 18,000MCD LED has been released.
+In 2005, an 18,000MCD LED has been released.
 LEDs, like semiconductors will become smaller and more efficient as time passes.
 The next step in LED development will incorporate organic materials into LEDs similar to Organic LEDs [OLEDs].

 LED vs. Incandescent -Cost and Consumption Savings Analysis